I’m guessing you’re here because you’re overwhelmed by all the resin types out there.

 Pros: Polyester resin cures with a tough finish that you can sand or buff with a polishing wheel.
 If the surface becomes scratched, you can easily polish it again.

 Cons: Because it does cure very hard, polyester resin will break if dropped on a hard surface.
-You also can’t use it to coat a surface because it won’t self-level.
+You shouldn’t use it to coat a surface because it won’t self-level.

-⭐️ BONUS: Here are five things you need to know about using polyester casting resin.
+⭐️ BONUS: Here are five other things you need to know about using polyester casting resin.